 Molecular pathways for apomixis mainly involve signal vehicle networks that link the control of embryo development with and without fertilisation.
 Hormonal regulation and genetic expression mechanisms are also involved in these pathways.

 Parthenocarpy is the formation of fruit from an ovary that has not been fertilised.
 This state can be brought about by hormonal changes or genetic changes.
-It skips over the fertilization stage and goes straight to forming seedless fruit.
+It skips over the fertilisation stage and goes straight to forming seedless fruit.

 Hormonal Control

 Two very important hormones in the induction of parthenocarpy are auxins and gibberellins.
-They are responsible for promoting fruiting through stimulation without fertilization.
+They are responsible for promoting fruiting through stimulation without fertilisation.
 Even the presence of cytokinins will further increase cell division and fruit set.

 Genetic and Environmental Influences